metajar/metalogger/README.md

 Metalogger is a simple and fast syslog server that can be used within a network to write to multiple destinations and run a large set of processors on
 This allows for a quick and simple way to add a syslog server in any network.
+Often times device may not adhere to the proper standards of messages.
+Metalogger also allows the usage of custom formats by utilizing grok.
+An example of this can be seen with the CiscoXR format.

 ## Processors